Artificial Intelligence and Dual Contract: Introduction

 \subsection{Related Literature}

-Our paper contributes to the literature by proposing a MARL algorithm to solve the dual-contract problem and demonstrating its ability to learn incentive compatibility autonomously.
-The proposed algorithm is a promising tool for contract design, as it can help organizations make better decisions when online designing and negotiating contracts.
+This study advances the existing literature by introducing a novel Multi-Agent Reinforcement Learning (MARL) framework to tackle the dual-contract problem, and experimentally demonstrating its capacity to autonomously learn incentive-compatible mechanisms.
+Our proposed algorithm offers a promising solution for contract design, enabling organizations to make more informed decisions when designing and negotiating contracts in online environments.

-The literature on the use of AI algorithms to solve the mechanism design problem is still in its infancy.
-However, there have been some recent works that have explored this topic.
+The burgeoning literature on the application of artificial intelligence (AI) algorithms to mechanism design problems is still in its nascent stages.
+Nevertheless, a handful of pioneering studies have recently ventured into this uncharted territory, laying the groundwork for further exploration and innovation in this promising area of research.
 For example, \cite{banchio2022artificial} proposed an autonomous AI-based auction design using a reinforcement learning algorithm. \cite{hansen2021frontiers} show how misspecified implementation results in collusion by simulating a different algorithm from the bandit literature.
 In contrast to those works, the present paper is the first to explore the use of AI algorithms to solve the dual-contracting problem with incentive compatibility.
 We propose a MARL algorithm to solve the dual-contracting problem and analyze its performance regarding its ability to learn incentive compatibility.
 Our results suggest that AI algorithms can be used to autonomously learn incentive compatibility in dual-contract design.